ChangelogBook a demoSign up

 Configure predictive inputs

-Once saved, these inputs are reusable and can be applied to multiple predictive traits.
+Once saved, these inputs are reusable across multiple predictive traits, catalog recommendations, and lookalike audiences.

 Create a predictive trait